sjml/drax/README.md

 # Drax
 Drax is a web-hosted text editor designed for use with GitHub repos and Markdown.
 It is named for a Bond villain, not the destroyer.
-It was first conceived to work with [Hugo](http://gohugo.io/).

 Unlike other online collaboration tools, it only does GitHub, and it only does Markdown.
 This lets it be more lightweight and streamlined.